-- Lead author develops initial idea for a paper and submits a brief concept proposal (available from the SCC at KPWA.scc@kp.org) to the BCSC Steering Committee through a Steering Committee member.
+- Lead author develops initial idea for a paper and submits a brief concept proposal to the BCSC Steering Committee through a Steering Committee member.
 (Papers related to grant aims that have already been approved by the BCSC Steering Committee do not require a concept proposal form.) - 2.
-The BCSC Steering Committee reviews the concept proposal to identify potential overlap with other projects and, if needed, suggest BCSC investigators to help develop the full proposal. - 3.
-Within 6 months of concept proposal approval and after obtaining approval from coauthors identified to date, the lead author submits the BCSC full manuscript proposal form to the BCSC Steering Committee through a Steering Committee member. - 4.
+The BCSC Steering Committee reviews the concept proposal to identify potential overlap with other projects and proposals and, if needed, suggest BCSC investigators to facilitate development of the full proposal. - 3.
+Within 6 months of concept proposal approval and after obtaining approval from coauthors identified to date, the lead author submits the BCSC proposal form to the BCSC Steering Committee through a Steering Committee member. - 4.
 BCSC registry leads may circulate the proposal to individuals with relevant expertise from their site to identify persons interested in participating on the small or large writing groups.
 See Table 1 for a summary of the responsibilities of small and large writing group members.
-The lead author will make final decisions on co-authorship with consultation from the Steering Committee to balance scientific contributions with writing group size and efficiency. - 5.
-BCSC Steering Committee reviews the full manuscript proposal. - 6.
-If necessary, lead author revises the proposal and communicates any changes resulting from Steering Committee review to all writing group members. - 7.
+The lead author will make final decisions on co-authorship with consultation from the Steering Committee in order to balance scientific contributions with writing group size and efficiency. - 5.
+BCSC Steering Committee reviews the proposal. - 6.
+If necessary, lead author revises the working proposal and communicates any changes resulting from Steering Committee review to all contributing authors. - 7.
 The small and large writing groups should be identified and reported to the SCC within 1 month of approval of the proposal.
 The ideal size of the small writing group is 3-4 people, including the SCC analyst and lead author. - 8.
 Investigators not on the Steering Committee will be assigned a BCSC Steering Committee member to serve as facilitator to the BCSC. - 9.
-Each manuscript produced from a grant needs an approved full manuscript proposal.
+Each manuscript produced from a grant needs an approved manuscript proposal.